PuzzlesHQ/cosmic-mod-manager/apps/docs/translating.md

 > So having a code editor that supports TypeScript (when I say supports TS, I mean, it has a TypeScript lsp and provides syntax highlighting) will help you a lot.

 7. Now, the translation is not crammed up in a single file, it's organized in separate files all located under the same directory/folder of you locale.
 Open up the `apps/frontend/app/locales/en` folder and see what additional files it has, create those under your folder and translate the contents. \
-If you can't translate all of that at once, there's no need to copy and duplicate the files from default locale for fallback, that is handled automatically handled for you. \
+If you can't translate all of that at once, there's no need to copy and duplicate the files from default locale for fallback, that is handled automatically for you. \
 \
 Example (Translating the tags): \
     The tags are in a separate file, named `tags.ts`.
 So if I'm going to translate that, I'll create a file `tags.ts` in the concerned locale's folder and add the translations.
 After I'm done with that I'll open up the respective directory's `translation.ts`, \